teixeluis/clustered-heating-controller/README.md

 `HeatMode` is the only mandatory parameter, and it specifies if the heater will be running in thermostat mode or power mode.
 All other parameters are optional and context dependent.

-As such, if we want to run the heater in **temperature mode**  we need to pass the following payload:
+As such, if we want to run the heater in **thermostat mode**  we need to pass the following payload:

 ```
 {